WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 ### Why it Matters for Businesses

-**Definition of a Digital Twin:** A digital twin is a digital representation of either a real-world or digital entity.
+**Definition of a *Digital Twin*:** A digital twin is a digital representation of either a real-world or digital entity.
 A digital twin exists over the life-cycle of an entity from planning, manufacturing, testing, birth and operations to decommissioning and reuse.
 The more past and present data are related and analysed, the more knowledge can be deployed to drive significant improvements on an individual entity or system level.

-It is estimated that by 2022 the IoT powered by digital twins will save consumers and businesses worth $1 trillion a year in asset maintenance[^3].
+It is estimated that by 2022 the IoT powered by digital twins will save consumers and businesses worth $1 trillion a year in asset maintenance [[5]].

 The notion of digital twinning for objects, machines and agent is becoming relevant to an increasing number of human services and Industry 4.0 use cases.
 This is the result of the growth in digital services, connections and data streams from the Internet of Things (IoT) devices that increasingly drive integration with machine learning algorithms resulting in graph-type data chains for processing the IoT data streams.

 Today digital twins are captured in siloed, proprietary IoT solutions by individual corporates that do not own the physical object over the life-cycle and even do not interact with parties using the object further down a value chain.
-Decentral solutions are liberating the digital twins out of the silos and establish more valuable and interoperable verifiable attributes about entities and the data chains they connect with.
+Decentralized solutions are liberating the digital twins from silos and establishing more valuable and interoperable verifiable attributes about entities and the data chains they connect with.

 ### Why it Matters for Objects, Machines and Agents

-There is no widely adopted authentication or verification systems for non-human entities in place to provide KYA, KYB, KYM, or KYO or provenance services[^4].
+There is no widely adopted authentication or verification systems in place to provide the equivalent of KYC (know-your-customer) for non-human entities, that as,  KYA (know-your-agent), KYB (know-your-bot), KYM (know-your-machine), or KYO (know-your-object).

-In a world when objects and machines are connected with datastreams and intelligent agents that perform transaction on behalf of the entity the number of agent-to-agent transactions will outgrow the number of human transactions by many orders.
+In a world when objects and machines are connected with datastreams and intelligent agents that perform transaction on behalf of the entity, the number of agent-to-agent transactions will outgrow the number of human transactions by many orders.
 An agent transacting with another party can independently verify the identifier of the this party, its attributes and the provenance of the date sets that are involved in the transaction.

 An example are digital twins of 3D printed objects for safety critical parts such as a turbine of an airplane.
 For these parts it is important to have an precise audit trail about the 3D printing process to prove that the object was manufactured in accordance to stringent specifications.
 The digital twin stores design, manufacturing, post processing and quality assurance data about the 3D printed object.
 These data are coming from multiple systems resulting in a variety of data chains.
 With DIDs and DADs the integrity of the data chains can be verified.
 The verification of the datachains and the underlying data results in important proofs about the provenance of 3D printed object.